Process Task Runner – Run Tasks as Local Processes icon Process Task Runner – Run Tasks as Local Processes

 Run tasks as local processes.

-Here is an example of a Shell script configured with the Process task runner which runs a Shell command as a child process in the Kestra host:
+The following example shows a Shell script configured with the Process task runner, which runs a Shell command as a child process on the Kestra host:

 namespace: company.team